verhas/javageci/DOCUGEN.md

 `SippetStore` object is available to all snippet handling generators that run controlled by the same Geci object or by Geci objects that they share the same context.
 The `SnippetStore` can store a snippet and can also retrieve a snippet using its name.
+This functionality is used by the snipped modifier generators.

-1. **Snippet modifiers** that modify the already collected snippets.
+1. **Snippet modifiers** are generators that modify the already collected snippets.
 There are snippet modifying generators that trim off the spaces on the left of the lines, perform search and replace on the lines using regular expression, delete certain lines from snippets, join different snippets